potterheadk/git-made-simple/README.md

-# 🚀 **GitHub-Made-Simple: Git Without the Grit!**
+# 🚀 **Git-Made-Simple: Git Without the Grit!**

 Tired of wrestling with Git commands?
-Meet **GitHub-Made-Simple**—your friendly neighborhood tool that helps you notice changes, track deletions, manage creations, and effortlessly push your code to GitHub.
+Meet **Git-Made-Simple**—your friendly neighborhood tool that helps you notice changes, track deletions, manage creations, and effortlessly push your code to GitHub.
 It's simple, yet powerful, and still evolving! 🌱✨

 ---

 ## 🎥 Demo Video
-Check out how **GitHub-Made-Simple** works in action!
+Check out how **Git-Made-Simple** works in action!

 https://github.com/user-attachments/assets/3c35de66-9c88-41f2-ba90-3a10cf748fc3